90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: United States

-77. What French dessert is a light custard made with eggs, sugar, and vanilla, often associated with romantic dinners?
+77. Question: What French dessert is a light custard made with eggs, sugar, and vanilla, often associated with romantic dinners?

 Answer: Crème Brûlée